 How do I subscribe to AQHA magazines?
-AQHA offers The American Quarter Horse Journal, the Q-Racing Journal and America's Horse magazine.
+AQHA offers The American Quarter Horse Journal, the Ranch Horse Journal, the Performance Horse Journal and America's Horse magazine.
 Find out about these three award-winning publications, which are available digitally for iOS and Android devices.

 How do I access AQHA's rules and regulations?
 Access the AQHA Handbook of Rules & Regulations online or via our app for iOS and Android devices.
 You can also access AQHA's Annual Report.